 February’s Snow Moon spiritual meaning is full of change and transition.
 Even the weather is fickle trying to decide between bright sunshine or snowy cloud-covered days.

 You can begin to understand why this moon is also referred to as the hungry moon.
 Really reflect on the true spirit of this time frame.
-The last of the heavy late winter snow is about to be elevated by the fresh spring days ahead.
+The last of the heavy late winter snow and frost is about to be elevated by the fresh spring days ahead.